thedoggybrad/thedoggybrad/README.md

 <br>
 The 7th archive is a demo showing ChatGPT's capabilities.
 <br>
-The 21st product is a program made for use on command line.
+The 21st product is a program made for use on command line and as a GUI app.

 ## Definition of Terms